 Most students choose to undertake the EPQ as their supplementary option as this is an excellent preparation for University.

 Students in Key Stage 5 undertake A Levels over a two year programme.
 At Key Stage 4, students sit GCSE exams.
 In order to offer students a clear journey from Year 7 to 11, all students in these year groups are assessed using the new GCSE 9-1 grading structure, with staff awarding ‘actual’ GCSE grades to students across all year groups.

 Students have the opportunity to contribute their views on curricular issues in three ways:

 - Departmental reviews occur on a regular basis and input from our students form a part of each review.

 - All departments and teachers are expected to conduct their own regular micro-reviews.

-- Each term the Curriculum Student Council meets and proposals for change are passed up to the termly Student Governing Body meeting.
+- Each term the Academic Student Council meets and proposals for change are passed up to the termly Student Governing Body meeting.

 To find out more about the curriculum that we are following please read the information published by each department by selecting the 'Departments and Subjects' button below.
 If you need further advice please contact our Deputy Head (Curriculum) or the relevant Head of Department.
 Please visit our 'Contact Us' page 'for their details.